ufz/ogs/web/content/docs/userguide/blocks/processes.md

 This page is a work in progress.

-It was published in this state to make existing content available to users and highlight missing parts to contributors.
+It was published in this state to make existing content available to users and to highlight missing parts to contributors.

 **Contributors:** please see Documentation Contribution Guide to contribute to the documentation.